-I have been looking forward to writing about a DIY dollhouse in a bookcase, as I have seen so many amazing creations online, sometimes even too beautiful to play with 🙂
+I have been looking forward to writing about a DIY dollhouse bookcase, as I have seen so many amazing creations online, sometimes even too beautiful to play with 🙂

 While there are many other ways to create a dollhouse from an existing object, like a simple (antique) cabinet, for example, creating one from a bookcase is terrific because it is already divided into “rooms”, as a matter of speaking.